jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/intel-multi-driver-version-5e23e989daf5.rst

 restore operation, the system will be configured with the correct multi-driver version, but the drivers will be loaded to the default version.

-To load the drivers to the correct configured version a second host-unlock will be needed.
+To load the drivers to the correct configured version an extra host-lock/ host-unlock will be needed.

 .. only:: partner